MRtrix3/mrtrix3/docs/reference/commands/vectorstats.rst

 Options related to the General Linear Model (GLM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  **-ftests path** perform F-tests; input text file should contain, for each F-test, a column containing ones and zeros, where ones indicate those rows of the contrast matrix to be included in the F-test.
+-  **-ftests path** perform F-tests; input text file should contain, for each F-test, a row containing ones and zeros, where ones indicate the rows of the contrast matrix to be included in the F-test.

 -  **-fonly** only assess F-tests; do not perform statistical inference on entries in the contrast matrix